-This class is used to parameterize simple network of workstations (SNOW) parallel evaluation on one or several physical computers. snowWorkers() chooses the number of workers based on global user preference (options(mc.cores=...)), or the minimum of 8 and the number of detected cores (detectCores()).
+This class is used to parameterize simple network of workstations (SNOW) parallel evaluation on one or several physical computers. snowWorkers() chooses the number of workers.

-type

-character(1) Type of cluster to use.
+type character(1) Type of cluster to use.
 Possible values are SOCK (default) and tasks integer(1).
 The number of tasks per job. value must be a scalar integer >=